 How Much Should I Save Each Month?

-When you maintain an emergency fund, try to hit three to six months of all your expenses which included house payments, monthly groceries, minimum debt payments, bill payments, credit card payments, educational expenses and transportation costs.
+When you maintain an emergency fund, try to hit three to six months of all your expenses which include house payments, monthly groceries, minimum debt payments, bill payments, credit card payments, educational expenses, and transportation costs.

 Many people maintain 3 months of expenses in their fund.
 I’d say start with a 3-month goal in mind but slowly move towards 6 months.